orbs-network/pbft-typescript/README.md

 - [ ] PBFT-BC onCommitted - adds header.pbftData.pbftProof
 - [ ] implement `verifyBlock`
 - [ ] Have a better (Readable) tests solution to await nextTick
-- [!] suggest block in new-view (inside PP), with proofs from other nodes.
 - [ ] documentation
 - [ ] monitoring
 - [ ] Optimizations: IData - Signature only on hash(header).